 We call solar collectors that use our technology Sunplates.
 Our opaque cover technology solves a pressing market need for solar collectors that are economically priced like mass-produced but failure prone Chinese evacuated tube collectors, with greater durability and lifetime heat output than glazed flat plate collectors.
+We received U.S. Patent 9,829,216 for our opaque cover technology on November 28, 2017.

 Our key insight is that trouble-free operation and total lifetime heat output are more important than efficiency or maximum temperature performance.